2025 PHRF Spring Racing- Results

 Fall Series Races are longer buoy races in Budd Inlet.
 The first race starts at 12:00pm.
 All Skippers must be current members of a recognized yacht club and have paid their racing fees to the SSSS Club.
 All sailboats participating must have a PHRF rating or a temporary Club rating.
 All racers must check in before the race with the Race Committee and must call in to the RC Boat if they withdraw before the finish line.

-On the Water Race Committee Boat Instructions
+Race Committee Instructions

-March 2012
+March 2025

 A copy of this document is included with the RC gear onboard.